Do You (album): Release

+Reception and legacy

 The album received a favorable retrospective review by Allmusic, stating that "Easton consistently delivers driven, top-of-the-line performances, resulting in her sounding much more comfortable with dance material than on previous efforts".
 It lists the best songs as being the non-singles "Don't Break My Heart", "When the Lightning Strikes Again" and "Money Back Guarantee".

 Due to her next album No Sound But a Heart failing to achieve a release in the United States, Do You would be Easton's last widely available album in the U.S. until 1988's The Lover in Me.

 On August 23, 2024, as part of Cherry Red’s on-going re-issue campaign of the star’s EMI catalogue, Do You was released as an expanded 2CD Deluxe Edition featuring single edits, 12" mixes, instrumentals and, most notably, the previously unreleased full uncut original album which was edited for the original release.
 These were also simultaneously released on orange vinyl as Do You: The Uncut Nile Rodgers Sessions.